kp-pham/tic-tac-toe/README.md

 #### Three in a Diagonal
 ![Screenshot of the three-by-three grid with the square in the top righthand corner of the grid colored grey with the first player about to win with three marks in a diagonal.](images/three-in-diagonal.png)

 The win condition for three in a diagonal occurs when three consecutive squares in the main diagonal or anti-diagonal are marked.
-The main diagonal stretches from the square in the top lefthand corner to the square in the bottom righthand corner.
-The anti-diagonal stretches from the square in the bottom lefthand corner to the square in the top righthand corner.
-The first player is abut to win this scenario above because marking the focused square would mark all the squares in the main diagonal
+The main diagonal stretches from the square in the top lefthand corner to the square in the bottom righthand corner and the anti-diagonal stretches from the square in the bottom lefthand corner to the square in the top righthand corner.
+The first player is abut to win this scenario above because marking the focused square would mark all the squares in the main diagonal.

 #### Forced Draw
 ![Screenshot of the three-by-three grid with the square in the middle of the third row colored grey and the rest of the squares marked.
 The outcome of the game is a forced draw because there are no more squares to mark and the square to be marked does not result in three consecutive marked squares.](images/tie.png)